jsmyth/jsmyth.github.io/content/posts/glossary-of-disc-golf-terms.md

 ---
-title: "Hyzers,Scoobers,Drainin' Turbos and Dirty Spit Outs"
+title: "'I burned my anhy and cut rolled myself in jail'"
-subtitle: "A Glossary of Disc Golf Terms"
+subtitle: "'What?'
+A Glossary of Disc Golf Terms"
 date: 2023-05-02T07:21:04-07:00
 draft: true
 tags: [
   "beginners"
 ]
 ---
-## Disc Golf Speak
+#
 In disc golf, just as with any other sport or activity, the more exposure you get to it, the more confusing it can be at the beginning.
 One of the contributing factors to this is the specific vernacular.
 Here we will layout some of the often-used disc golf terms that you will undoubtedly hear and could be somewhat confusing without the proper context.

+## Disc Golf Speak
 #### Shot Shapes / Types
 - Air Bounce:
 - Anhyzer/Anhy: